punctuationmarks/crash-courses/JavaScript/JS.md

-# Promises
+## Promises
-- Do something once the promise is fullfilled, usually asynchronously
 - From MDN "a promise is a proxy for a value not necessarily known when the promise is created".
 In other words, it's a placeholder for when the asyncronous call will return
+- Do something once the promise is fullfilled, usually asynchronously
+- Use promises when something takes an unknown amount of time to fullfill like a api/server call (this will require asynchronous code)
+- It's a class, so every promise is an instance of that class, instantiate new promises with the syntax `new Promise()`
 - Promises have three states
 	- pending (initial state)
 	- fulfilled (returned)